Three cutting-edge technologies used in egg farming

 There’s another way smartphones are helping farmers run their operations—through app-linked cameras.

-You might recognize these apps, linked to small cameras installed on front and back porches which connect to users’ phones.
+You might recognize these apps—they’re like the smart doorbells common on front and back porches which connect to homeowners’ phones.
 Farmers use similar technology to monitor their flocks.
-Egg Farmers of Alberta even provides a live stream video of the inside of a barn!

 Transforming nature into a power source